Schiff: I haven't seen any evidence Obama admin wiretapped Trump

 "I think when (press secretary) Sean Spicer isn't even willing to talk about it, you know there's a real problem," said Rep. Adam Schiff, who was in a meeting with FBI Director James Comey Thursday night.

-Asked if Comey is prepared to talk about the issue, Schiff replied, "he certainly is prepared for the question, and I don't see any reason why he wouldn't answer it.
+Asked if Comey is prepared to talk about the issue at a March 20 hearing before the committee, Schiff replied, "he certainly is prepared for the question, and I don't see any reason why he wouldn't answer it.
 He might even welcome the opportunity."

+Rep. Devin Nunes, the GOP chairman of the committee, said that his panel has sent letters to "multiple agencies" to obtain records by next week ahead of the March 20 hearing.
+And he said that he still stands by his assertion from earlier this week that he has yet to see evidence confirming Trump's Saturday morning tweet that then-President Barack Obama ordered wiretaps to spy on him during the presidential campaign.

+"I'll let my comments stand from the other day, which I still think are the same," Nunes told CNN.
+"We are very interested in looking into anything to do with (the Foreign Intelligence Surveillance Act) -- especially FISA on any Americans."

 Schiff, a California Democrat, noted that it is still early in the investigation.
 On Thursday, he said the investigation into Trump's unverified allegations would be public.